gsmayes/PUI2016_gsm317/HW5_gsm317/README.md

+#Gregory Mayes, PUI HW5, gsm317

+#Assignment 1
+For this assignment, I worked alone to test if guassion model is appropriate for the distribution of ages of citibike riders.
+I used a KS test and Anderson-Darling test to the goodnes of fit against a normal and logistical distribution.

+#Assignment 2
+For this assignment, I worked alone to compare the income of female to males using census data and develop of predictive regression model to predict a female's income when given a male's income.

 #Assignment 3:
 Practice formulating the null hypothesis.
 For this assignment I worked with Dana Karwas; she developed the initial narative hypothesis, which I comment on and added the equations.